victorakulinin/Project/#9 | Automation | Video Trend History (Tableau)/README.md

 A video can be in the trending section for several days in a row.

-Every week, the new employees Melanie and Ashok ask you the same questions:
+Every week, the new employees Melanie and Ashok ask me the same questions:

 - What video categories were trending last week?
 - How were they distributed among various regions?